 What will be the class, weekday and weekend hours?

 Classes typically run Monday to Friday, 8:30 a.m. to 5:00 p.m., with lunch from 12-1:00 p.m. and mid-morning and mid-afternoon breaks.
 The program is intensive and participants are required to attend every class and field trip.
 There will be some special evening sessions, homework, as well as a possible weekend field trips.

 This program does not replace regular working arrangements and will arranged to be flexible to individual learner needs.
 Where possible, participants in the program should have the support of their organization in undertaking this program and see the benefits to the organization and community in being involved.
 Participants may undertake initiatives that help to enhance organizational goals for community development.
-It is hoped that participants will be able to dedicate time during their regular work assignments to complete the program, in addition to their own personal time commitment.
-This would be expected to be about three-four days per month but would be established on a case-by-case basis with the learner.
+Participants need to dedicate approximately three-four days per month; this will be established on a case-by-case basis with the learner.

 How will my mentor be chosen?

-Your mentor, who will advise, guide and support you throughout the program, will be chosen based on the best match for your capacity enhancement and among those who are available and have committed to working with Coady.
+Your mentor will advise, guide and support you throughout the program.
+She will be chosen based on the best match for your capacity enhancement and among those who are available and have committed to working with Coady Institute.

 Can I suggest my own mentor or community placement?

-We welcome suggestions from participants on potential mentors and summer community placements.
-The suggestions will be considered alongside other potential mentors and placements identified by the our team.
-A decision will be made based on the best match for your capacity enhancement.
+We welcome suggestions from participants on potential mentors.
+The suggestions will be considered along with other potential mentors and placements identified by our team.
+A decision will be made based on the best match for your leadership learning needs.

 How long will the community placement period be?

-Participants will spend a total of up to twelve weeks in their community placement.
+Participants will spend a total of up to twelve weeks on their community initiative.